aroepe/atlas-gitlab/_episodes/08-merge-request.md

 >
 > > ## Hint
 > > you should be able to navigate to it from the "project" section
-> > of the your fork on gitlab, click the little house on the upper left.
+> > of the your fork on GitLab, click the little house on the upper left.
 > > From there you should see the parent repo that you forked from.
 > {: .solution}
 {: .challenge}